gitloomlabs/.github/profile/README.md

-# GitLoom Labs
+# GitloomLabs

 We craft developer-first tools for managing content with Git.

-**GitLoom** is our flagship project — a lightweight Git-powered CMS for blogs, documentation, and digital storytelling.
+**Gitloom** is our flagship project — a lightweight Git-powered CMS for blogs, documentation, and digital storytelling.
 Auth with GitHub, manage content in your repo, and publish like magic ✨

 ## Vision